JYLeem/JYLeem/README.md

 -->
 ## About me

-I'm a freshman in Sangmyung University.
 I am majoring in Computer Science and currently, I am interested in every field such as Front-end, Back-end and Cyber Security.

 ## Tech Stack (Things I used at least once)
 **Language**
  - Python
  - Java
  - C
+ - Swift

 **Back-end**